Wittgenstein (from Philosophical Grammar):

 There's an ancient tradition/common language usage/speech community, containing the religious phrases: "demonic possession", "miracle of transubstantiation" and "holy savior"; therefore - according to your balmy mis-interpretation of linguistic philosophy, people are possessed by the devil, wine and crackers turn into the blood and flesh of Christ and a holy savior exists - because speakers in an unbroken, Christian speech community publicly verbalized these phrases for over the course of ~2Kyr.

-How could the mere persistence - alone - of a 110 year phrase-usage-tradition convert an imaginary (mind-dependent) experiment into a real experiment?
-Could a 2 Byr - in duration - speech-tradition turn an imaginary (mind-dependent) wombat into a real wombat?
+How could the mere persistence - alone - of a 110 year phrase-usage-tradition convert an imaginary (mind-dependent) experiment into an existing experiment?
+Could a 2 Byr - in duration - speech-tradition turn an imaginary (mind-dependent) wombat into an existing wombat?